codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 toc: true
 ---

-## Setting Up ECR Integration - IAM User
+## Set up ECR integration for IAM user

-Go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
-On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

-To configure ECR first select **Amazon ECR** from the new registry drop down and then provided the following:
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
+1. Select **Docker Registries** and then click **Configure**.
+1. From the **Add Registry Provider** dropdown, select **Amazon ECR**.
+1. Define the following:

-* Registry Name -  unique name for this configuration.
+  * **Registry name**: A unique name for this configuration.
+  * **Region**: AWS region.
-* Access Key ID - AWS accessKeyId.
+  * **Access Key ID**: Your AWS accessKeyId.
-* Secret Access Key - AWS accessKeyId.
+  * **Secret Access Key**: Your AWS accessKeyId.
-* Region - AWS region.

 {% include image.html
 	lightbox="true"
 	file="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
 	url="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
+	alt="Amazon EC2 Container Registry settings"
-	alt="Add Amazon EC2 Container Registry"
+  caption="Amazon EC2 Container Registry settings"
 	max-width="60%" %}

+{:start="5"}
+1. To verify the connection details, click **Test Connection**.
+1. To apply the changes, click **Save**.

 Codefresh makes sure to automatically refresh the AWS token for you.

-For more information on how to obtain the needed tokens read the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"}.
+For more information on how to obtain the needed tokens, read the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"}.

-{{site.data.callout.callout_info}}
-##### Note
+> Note:

-You need to have an active registry all set up in AWS.<br /><br />
+  You must have an active registry set up in AWS.<br /><br />
-Amazon ECR Push/Pull operations can be provide by two permission options: user-based and resource-based.
+  Amazon ECR push/pull operations are supported with two permission options: user-based and resource-based.

-1. User-based permissions: User account need to apply AmazonEC2ContainerRegistryPowerUser policy (or custom based on that policy).
+  * User-based permissions: User account must apply `AmazonEC2ContainerRegistryPowerUser` policy (or custom based on that policy).
-More information and examples can be found [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)
+    For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html){:target="_blank"}.
-1. For resource-based users require permissions to call ecr:GetAuthorizationToken before they can authenticate to a registry and push or pull any images from any Amazon ECR repository, than you need provide push/pull permissions to specific registry.
-More information and examples can be found [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html){:target="_blank"}.
+  * Resource-based permissions: Users with resource-based permissions must be allowed to call `ecr:GetAuthorizationToken` before they can authenticate to a registry, and push or pull any images from any Amazon ECR repository, than you need provide push/pull permissions to specific registry.
-{{site.data.callout.end}}

-## Setting Up ECR Integration - Service Account

-Go to your Account Configuration by clicking on *Account Settings* on the left sidebar.
-On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

-To configure ECR, first select **Amazon ECR** from the new registry drop down and then provided the following:

-* Registry Name -  unique name for this configuration.
-* Region - AWS region.
-* Check the Box *Resolve credentials from service account*

-{{site.data.callout.callout_info}}
-##### Note
+  For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html){:target="_blank"}.

+## Set up ECR integration for service account

+Setting up ECR integration for a service account applies to accounts with the Codefresh Runner installation.

+### Kubernetes service account setup
-This option is for hybrid customers who use the Codefresh Runner on their accounts.
-You will also need to make sure you have set up a Kubernetes service account to use an IAM role.
-You can follow the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)
+To use an IAM role, you must set up a Kubernetes service account, as described in the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html){:target="\_blank"}.
-{{site.data.callout.end}}

-There are four different levels to define the service account; Runtime, Account, Pipeline, Trigger.
+You can define the service account at four different levels, based on the required priority.
+The levels are listed below in ascending order of priority:

+* Runtime
-The Runtime level is the lowest in the priority.
-You can define it in the Runtime Specification under runtimeScheduler > Cluster (same level as namespace) and specify the service account.
-The key for this will be `serviceAccount`.
-You can use the default and make sure you have the correct annotation added to the Service Account.
+  The runtime level has the lowest priority.
+Define it in the Runtime Specification under `runtimeScheduler > Cluster` (same level as `namespace`), and specify the service account.
+The key is `serviceAccount`.
+Use the default, and make sure you have the correct annotation added to the service account.
 Another option is to create a new service account with the proper permissions and annotations.

 ```yaml
 runtimeScheduler: